halkyonio/tap/trick.md

 # How to export a Registry Docker Secret to all the namespaces

 - Install the secretgen controller: https://github.com/vmware-tanzu/carvel-secretgen-controller
-- Create within a namespace a secret containing theregistry credentials and export it to `All the Namespaces`
+- Create within a namespace a secret containing the registry credentials and export it to `All the Namespaces`
 ```bash
 kc create ns demo
 kc create ns demo1